-Resembling a common military style haircut, a Bald Fade Haircut is cut short on top then blended with a skin fade on each side and the back.
+Resembling a common military style haircut, a Bald Fade Haircut is cut short on top and then blended with a skin fade on each side and the back.
 This masculine look is the perfect balance between style and low maintenance.

 Men’s Bald Fade Haircut Guide

-They both mean the same thing and you can use them interchangeably.
-So, you can use either term with your barber or stylist and you’ll get the same look.
+They both mean the same thing, and you can use them interchangeably.
+So, you can use either term with your barber or stylist, and you’ll get the same look.

 How These Fades are Cut

 This skin fade is created with precise razor-sharp blades.
 You’ll probably visit a barber who uses clippers with a guard to remove most of your hair on the sides and at the back of your neck to achieve this look.
 The next step involves shaving the baseline around your head.
 This line and all the hair underneath are completely shaven down to the scalp.

 With different clipper sizes, your barber creates the fade by gradually moving up your head.
 This gradual fade should be a smooth transition, so you see the skin at the bottom and have a fuller length of hair on top.
 When done correctly, this transition is completely smooth and hardly noticeable where the fade ends.

 Ready to try the fade?
 When you head to the barber, these are some haircuts you can request.
 You should check with your barber first to see how they think your selection will work with your face shape and hair length.

 This mid or high bald fade offers a flattering comb over hairstyle for those with a wide face.
 Round or diamond shape faces work well with this fade because it doesn’t add any width or open space, especially around the temples.
 You can use this fade with any haircut type, but it often looks best with a side part and beard.